Spectator.sme.sk - The Slovak Spectator

 To see what worries Americans the most, look at how they interpret images from Europe, and vice versa.

-Bratislava looked like a kingdom of ice in the first days of 2017, thanks to special weather conditions, freezing fog.
-Take a look at some well-known tourist spots as well as hidden corners, frosted white.
+Would be an honour, but he does not want to be part of speculations.

-Tips for performances and other events in the capital between January 6 and 15, including concerts, classical music, ballet, meditation, course of Slovak language and more.
+Slovakia has the biggest number of libraries per citizen, according to University of New York research.

-The 28th edition of the traditional end-of-year run across Bratislava’s bridges attracted a record number of runners.
+Tips for performances and other events in the Slovak regions between January 13 and January 22, including a planetarium visit, an Indian evening, a lot of classical, rock and folk music, exhibitions and more.

-Triumphs help alpine ski racers to improve their position in World Cup standings.
+Navigation halted on the evening of January 11 from Bratislava to the Hungarian border.

 Despite injury Jakeš finishes stage.